 6.1.2.7 Negotiation for planned data transfer with QoS requirements

 The AF may contact the PCF via the NEF (and Npcf_PDTQPolicyControl_Create service operation) to request a time window and related conditions for planned data transfer with QoS requirements (PDTQ).
+The PDTQ policy does not provide any information on whether an AF session with QoS request will be successful at the time the planned date transfer starts.
+The PDTQ is a procedure to assist in planning resource usage, so that large amount of QoS request may be performed at the time where it is more likely that resources are available.

 NOTE 1: The NEF may contact any PCF in the operator network.